gizmosachin/MAConfirmButton/README.md

 ## MAConfirmButton

-MAConfirmButton is an animated subclass of UIButton that replicates and improves upon the behavior of the iTunes and App Store "Buy Now" buttons.
+MAConfirmButton is a subclass of UIButton that mirrors the behavior of system buy buttons on iOS.

 ![MAConfirmButton](https://raw.github.com/gizmosachin/MAConfirmButton/master/MAConfirmButton.png)